offen/docker-volume-backup/docs/reference/index.md

 # for such files, or to configure BACKUP_PRUNING_PREFIX to limit
 # removal to certain files.

-# Pass a positive integer value to enable automatic rotation of old backups.
-The value
+# Pass zero or a positive integer value to enable automatic rotation of
-# declares the number of days for which a backup is kept.
+# old backups.
+The value declares the number of days for which a backup is kept.

 # BACKUP_RETENTION_DAYS="-1"

+# ---

 # In case the duration a backup takes fluctuates noticeably in your setup
 # you can adjust this setting to make sure there are no race conditions